Skip Navigation and Go To Content

 Section 3: Election Procedure

-Prior to September of each year, the appropriate number of at-large IFC representatives shall be elected by the faculty governance organization of each school in UTHealth.
-The Secretary, on behalf of the IFC Chair, shall notify the chair of each school's faculty governance organization when this election should be held and indicate the appropriate number of at-large representatives to be chosen.
-The nominating and election process shall be monitored by the incumbent IFC members, and shall follow the established election procedures within each school's faculty governance organization.
-The chair of each school's faculty governance organization shall inform the IFC Secretary of the election results and any other changes in the school's delegation prior to the September IFC meeting.
+Prior to September of each year, the appropriate number of at-large IFC representatives shall be selected by the faculty governance organization of each school in UTHealth Houston.
+The Secretary, on behalf of the IFC Chair, shall notify the chair of each school's faculty governance organization when this selection should occur and indicate the appropriate number of at-large representatives to be chosen.
+The nomination and selection process shall be monitored by the incumbent IFC members, and shall follow the established selection procedures within each school's faculty governance organization.
+The chair of each school's faculty governance shall inform the IFC Secretary of the selection results and any other changes in the school’s delegation prior to the September IFC meeting.

 Section 4: Term of Office